mentionapp/segmentproxy/README.md

 ## Multiple environments

-It can be convenient to use different segment accounts or projets.
+It can be convenient to use different segment accounts or projects.
 This can be achieved by using ``segmentproxy.Register()`` multiple times with different segment instances and prefixes.